TorresEdwin/SpeakATX/README.md

-Canvas / Slack group number (be very sure about this) 23
+# Canvas / Slack group number

-names of the team members
+23

+# Team members
 Maya Lee

 Steven Zheng

 Amy Wu

 Edwin Torres

 Shawn Tran

-name of the project (alphanumeric, no spaces, max 32 chars; this will also be your URL)
+# name of the project

+idk

-the proposed project
+# the proposed project

+Providing resources for non-english speakers in Austin, TX

-URLs of at least three data sources that you will programmatically scrape (at least one must be a RESTful API) (be very sure about this) at least three models
+# URLs of at least three data sources that you will programmatically scrape (at least one must be a RESTful API) (be very sure about this)

+# at least three models

-an estimate of the number of instances of each model
+# an estimate of the number of instances of each model

-each model must have many attributes
+# each model must have many attributes

-describe five of those attributes for each model that will be on the cards and that you can filter or sort
+# describe five of those attributes for each model that will be on the cards and that you can filter or sort

-instances of each model must connect to instances of at least two other models
+# instances of each model must connect to instances of at least two other models

-instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.) (be very sure about this)
+# instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.) (be very sure about this)

-describe two types of media for each model
+# describe two types of media for each model

-describe three questions that your site will answer
+# describe three questions that your site will answer